 This disc is your go-to disc if you are looking for a utility driver, accuracy on fairway drives, and some flex shots.
 It is one of the most accurate and reliable fairway drivers and should be one of the best sidearm discs you can use.
 It combines nice speed, high glide, and a straight flight to provide accuracy and long flying features.
 This disc is good in dealing both upwind and downwind on the field.

-What I like about the battleship is being overstable which makes it a perfect disc for a forehand throw.
-It also comes with a smooth flat top that helps the disc to have a reliable fade during the flight and works smoothly even in difficult windy conditions.
-The battleship also offers consistent straight-flying properties and will always bring a stable flight when being thrown.
-If you want a unique forehand disc in your bag, then the battleship is a nice disc to have.
+What I like about the Alpas is that it is slightly understable which makes it a perfect disc for a forehand throws.
+It also comes with a smooth flat top that helps the disc to have a comfortable in-hand-feel.
+The Alpas also offers consistent straight-flying properties when being.
+If you want a unique forehand disc in your bag, then the Alpas is a nice disc to have.

-Meanwhile, if you have power in your arms, I feel that this disc is useful in certain shots that need a less stable disc.
+Meanwhile, if you have power in your arm, I feel that this disc is useful in certain shots that need a less stable disc.
 Throwing the disc with ease, you can get a good flight with a nice amount of fade towards the end of the flight.
 To sum it up, this disc is a great fit if you want to achieve the best distance even if you are just starting to level up your skills and form.

 Physically, it feels great in the hand when throwing any type of shots particularly forehand throws.
 I like the size of the rim which adds comfort to the player while also giving a boost with its superior grip that is needed when throwing forehand.

 However, the only issue I have with this disc is the inferior quality.
 Fortunately, you can get better plastics at Discount Disc Golf; one that will premium glow in the dark plastic and a premium plastic.